 New York Film Academy Offers the Best Hands-On Filmmaking, Acting, Cinematography, Producing, Screenwriting & Documentary Programs.
 With Degrees, Accelerated Courses & Intensive Workshops.
 Schools in New York City, Los Angeles, and Around the World.

-Program Synopsis: The Cinema Arts Department offers cutting-edge degree programs in Cinema Production, Screenwriting, and Animation & Visual Effects.
-As a hands-on, production-focused department, our students begin producing creative work starting day one.
-In our professional laboratory, students work with state-of-the-art equipment in a dynamic, collaborative educational environment.
+Program Synopsis: Cinema Arts students at Point Park University in Pittsburgh, PA begin producing creative work starting in their first semester.
+In our professional laboratory, students work to tell their stories in a dynamic, collaborative educational environment.
 Our graduates are equipped with the tools and know-how needed to thrive in their chosen field.

 Program Synopsis: From your first week at Quinnipiac and every semester thereafter, as either a BA or BFA major in the Film, Television and Media Arts program, you will be taking production courses.